ciriuspet_logo Cirius Petpedia

 Glucosamine and chondroitin: These glycosaminoglycans are structural components of cartilage.
 Dietary supplementation provides substrate for cartilage maintenance and has mild anti-inflammatory effects.
 Many senior dog foods include them, but therapeutic doses often require additional supplementation.
 Look for glucosamine doses in the range of 20 to 25 mg per kilogram of body weight daily.

 Omega-3 fatty acids: EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) from marine sources are the most bioavailable and potent anti-inflammatory fatty acids for dogs.
 They compete with arachidonic acid in the prostaglandin synthesis pathways, reducing the production of pro-inflammatory compounds.
 Fish oil supplementation at veterinarian-recommended doses provides measurable benefit for joint inflammation.
+For weight-based EPA+DHA dosing guidelines and how to choose a quality fish oil for senior dogs, see the omega-3 for dogs joint health guide.

 MSM (methylsulfonylmethane): An organic sulfur compound that supports collagen synthesis and has antioxidant and anti-inflammatory properties.
 Frequently combined with glucosamine and chondroitin in joint supplement formulations.